linroger/Wealth-of-Nations/Advanced Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 Second,    if we wish to use shorter estimation windows (perhaps because we think that expected returns and covariances may have changed too much over long periods of time),    shrinkage is important.
 With 5 -year estimation windows and no shrinkage at all (i.e.,    $\phi=1$ at the right-hand side of the plot) the Sharpe ratio is around zero.
 In other words,    the portfolio optimization has become useless.
 In contrast,    with $\phi=0$,    and hence extreme shrinkage,    the 5-year estimation window approach produces Sharpe ratios that are close to the highest possible Sharpe ratios for the 10-year and 20-year estimation windows.

-As it turns out,    this extreme shrinkage approach with $\phi=0$ actually leads to an asset allocation strategy that has become quite popular in the past decade or two.
+As it turns out,    this extreme shrinkage approach with $\phi=0$ actually leads to an [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] strategy that has become quite popular in the past decade or two.

 ### 2.9 Extreme forms of shrinkage: Risk parity and $1 / \mathrm{N}$